CDM Construction Design and Management Health and Safety

 Construction Design & Management

 The Construction (Design and Management) Regulation 2007 (CDM 2007) place duties on all those who can contribute to the health and safety of a construction project.
-The Regulations place duties upon clients, designers, contractors and planning supervisors, and require the production of certain documents – the health and safety plan and the health and safety file.
+The Regulations place duties upon clients, designers, contractors and planning supervisors, and require the production of certain documents – the health and safety plan and the company safety policy.

 To which projects do the CDM Regulations apply?